Five Star Bus Company: History

 Five Star was founded in 1983 in Metro Manila.
-It started as a city operation firm using ordinary fare buses, its main sister company the Victory Liner is actually its parent.
+It started as a city operation firm using ordinary fare buses, its main sister company is Victory Liner which is actually its parent.
 The Five Star Bus Company grew in the 90s, they started operations in Dagupan then later routes expanded to Cabanatuan, San Antonio, Tarlac City, Agno, Alaminos, Anda, Bolinao, San Carlos, Tayug, Santiago, Maddela, Piat, Tuguegarao and Solano, Nueva Vizcaya after the closure of Pangasinan Transportation Co., also known as Pantranco North Express Inc.

-About Five Star

-Five Star was founded in 1983, servicing routes to Dagupan, Pangasinan using non air-conditioned ordinary fare buses.
-They later expanded to other places in Pangasinan, Nueva Ecija, Isabela, Cagayan and Nueva Vizcaya.